elifnebioglu/Empirical-Bayes-VAEs-Excess-Risk-Bound/README.md

 # Empirical Bayes Variational Autoencoders: Excess Risk Bound

-## Overview
-This repository contains code and experiments related to **Empirical Bayes Variational Autoencoders (EBVAEs)**, an extension of conventional VAEs that optimizes the **latent prior’s covariance matrix** to enhance sample quality and reconstruction.
-Our work is based on the theoretical framework established by **Tang and Yang (2021)**, which provides **excess risk bounds** for EBVAEs, offering insights into their statistical guarantees.

 ## Objectives
-We aim to **validate the theoretical and empirical advantages** of EBVAEs by:
-- Implementing **Empirical Bayes Variational Autoencoders (EBVAEs)**
-- Comparing them with **standard VAEs** using the **MNIST** dataset
-- Analyzing the **impact of learning a full covariance matrix** in the latent space
+This repository contains code and experiments relating to Empirical Bayes Variational Autoencoders (EBVAEs), an extension of conventional VAEs that aims to learn a more flexible latent prior.
+Our work follows the theoretical framework of Tang and Yang (2021), focusing on how learning the covariance matrix of the latent space can enhance sample quality and reconstruction.

+## Goal
+We seek to demonstrate the theoretical and empirical advantages of EBVAEs by examining their excess risk bounds and measuring their ability to produce clearer, higher-quality samples.
+We center our efforts on the MNIST dataset to investigate how optimizing the latent covariance and decoder’s noise parameter impacts overall performance.

 ## Experiments
 We test the effectiveness of EBVAEs through: